symphonyoss/App-Integrations-Github/README.md

 The GitHub Webhook Integration will allow you to receive notifications in Symphony for many of the important actions taken by you and others in your repositories, such as a push of new commits, the opening of a pull request, or the creation of a release.

 ## How it works
-As the GitHub admin of a repository, you can configure a WebHook to post messages to a URL you generate in the GitHub WebHook Application to start receiving notifications for the supported events.
-As of the current version, one must set the WebHook Content type to application/json, as shown below:
+As the GitHub admin of a repository, you can configure a WebHook to post messages to a URL you generate in the GitHub Application to start receiving notifications for the supported events.

 ## Using a custom trust store
 GitHub integration connects to the GitHub service to retrieve information about users (user name) and display it on webhook events.